rasmusab/officialcocktails/officialcocktails.com/content/cocktails/long_island_iced_tea.md

 ![](/cocktail-images/long_island_iced_tea.jpeg)

-## Directions for how to make a Long Island iced tea
+## Directions for how to make the Long Island iced tea

 Steps to make a Long Island iced tea: